Differential syntactic and semantic encoding in LLMs: Acknowledgments

 \section{Acknowledgments}

-We thank Valentino Maiorca for useful feedback.
+We thank Valentino Maiorca and the ICML reviewers and area chair for useful feedback.
+We thank Arwa Osman, Emily Cheng, Thomas Brochhagen and Ecesu \"{U}rker for linguistic support.
 MB received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~101019291) and from the Catalan government (AGAUR grant SGR 2021 00470).
 AL and SA acknowledge financial support by the region Friuli Venezia Giulia (project F53C22001770002)